flux-framework/flux-core/src/broker/doc/state_machine.md

 #### variation: no rc2 script (initial program)

 A system instance does not define an initial program.
-In this case, the rank 0 broker transitions through the RUN state like other ranks.
-Instead of publishing the shutdown message when rc2 completes, rank 0 subscribes to the shutdown message and remains in RUN until it transitions out with _shutdown-abort_.

-The instance runs until it is administratively shut down.
-The shutdown message is published by the `flux admin shutdown` command.
+Brokers transition to RUN state as above, and remain there until the _shutdown-abort_ event is posted.
+That may occur if:
+- the broker receives a signal
+- the broker's TBON parent enters SHUTDOWN state
+- (rank 0 only) `flux-shutdown` requests instance shutdown

 #### variation: no rc1, rc3, or cleanup scripts